Sports in St. Louis: College sports

 Saint Louis University (SLU) plays NCAA Division I sports as a member of the Atlantic 10 Conference.
 SLU dropped football as an intercollegiate sport in 1949, but SLU is best known for its men's basketball and men's soccer programs.
 SLU men's soccer led the NCAA in average attendance in 1999, 2001, and 2003, drawing over 2,700 fans per match each season.
 In 2006, the College Cup was played at Hermann Stadium on the SLU campus.

-The Metro East region, across the Mississippi River in Illinois, is home to Southern Illinois University Edwardsville (SIUE), whose teams play as the SIU Edwardsville Cougars in the Division I Ohio Valley Conference.
+The Metro East region, across the Mississippi River in Illinois, is home to Southern Illinois University Edwardsville (SIUE), whose teams play as the SIU Edwardsville Cougars in the Division I Ohio Valley Conference (OVC).
 Like SLU, SIUE does not sponsor football, but unlike SLU has never had a football program.
 SIUE is also known for its men's soccer program, and has an active rivalry with the Billikens.
-The men's soccer team is a member of the Missouri Valley Conference, since the OVC sponsors soccer only for women.
+The men's soccer team joined the OVC, which previously sponsored soccer only for women, in 2023 when that conference launched a men's soccer league for the first time.

 Lindenwood University, located in the suburb of St. Charles, is represented by the Lindenwood Lions.
-With the start of the school's transition from Division II to Division I in July 2022, most Lions teams compete in the Ohio Valley Conference.
-Even before the Lions' move to Division I, three Lindenwood programs competed as effective Division I members in sports that have no Division II national championship.
-The women's ice hockey team competes in College Hockey America, the women's gymnastics team competes in the Midwest Independent Conference, and the men's volleyball team plays in the Midwestern Intercollegiate Volleyball Association.
-All three teams remain in their respective leagues, since the OVC sponsors none of these sports.
+Since the start of the school's transition from Division II to Division I in July 2022, most Lions teams have competed in the OVC.
+The football team plays in the Big South–OVC Football Association, a football-only alliance between the OVC and the Big South Conference that started play in 2023.
+Even before the Lions' move to Division I, three Lindenwood programs in sports not sponsored by the OVC competed as effective Division I members in sports that have no Division II national championship, with two still active.
+The women's ice hockey team competed in College Hockey America before the conference's 2024 merger with the Atlantic Hockey Association that created Atlantic Hockey America.
+The women's gymnastics team competed in the Midwest Independent Conference until the team was shut down after the 2023–24 season (see below), and the men's volleyball team plays in the Midwestern Intercollegiate Volleyball Association.
 Five other Lindenwood teams that had competed in the school's former D-II home of the Great Lakes Valley Conference joined other D-I conferences in 2022, all in sports not sponsored by the OVC.
-Men's and women's lacrosse joined the ASUN Conference, while men's soccer and men's and women's swimming & diving joined the Summit League.
+Men's and women's lacrosse joined the Atlantic Sun Conference (with men's lacrosse being dropped after the 2023–24 season), while men's soccer and men's and women's swimming & diving joined the Summit League.
 Men's ice hockey, which was added as a varsity sport in 2022–23, competes as a Division I independent.
+Men's soccer moved to the OVC when that conference began sponsoring the sport in 2023–24, while both swimming & diving programs were eliminated after that school year.
 Lindenwood's rugby program, despite having started only in 2011, is one of the top ranked rugby programs in the country.